 Video marketing is one of the most effective tactics healthcare systems can use to engage millennials and foster loyalty.
 Healthcare systems can produce welcome messages, informational videos about certain health conditions, patient stories and testimonials or physician profiles.
 The key is to keep it short—less than 90 seconds is ideal

-3. Offer Wellness Plan
+3. Offer a Wellness Plan

-When it comes to engaging millennials, wellness plans work
+When it comes to engaging millennials, wellness plans work.

 When UnitedHealth Group implemented Rewards for Health, a plan which gives employees the opportunity to reduce their insurance premiums by up $1,200 per family per year for having health screenings or achieving health goals, it resulted in improved workforce health and $107 million in savings within 3 years